 Schedule a Consultation to Discuss Your Case With Our Record Sealing and Expungement Attorneys

 As Fort Walton Beach criminal defense lawyers, we can help you clear your record of a past mistake, allowing you to move forward with your life.
-To discuss whether you qualify to have your criminal or driving record expunged or sealed, call Flaherty & Merrifield at 850-374-6273 or complete our contact form today to schedule an appointment for a free initial consultation.
+Contact us online or call our Fort Walton Beach office directly at 850.243.6097 to schedule your free consultation.